-Volunteering at Give Kids the World on your next Disney Trip
+Volunteering at Give Kids the World on your next Walt Disney World Trip

 Every time The Dis makes a call for Give Kids the World, I happily chip feeling grateful I am able to make a monetary contribution.
 But I have always found it more fulfilling to “put my money where my mouth is” and actually do the work, even though the donations are critical to the operation.
 My husband and I had a trip planned and decided to take a day and dedicate it volunteering at the Give Kids the World Village.
 We did not know what to expect from the experience but we were equally excited by the opportunity to participate in giving back.

 Sign Up Process

 The Give Kids the World (GKTW) website has a link to “Volunteer”.
 This describes some of the requirements and opportunities volunteers can expect.
 There is an application that needs to be filled out and this formally starts the process.
 The application asks for basic information and does not take long to complete.
 Each person that wishes to volunteer has to fill out a separate application.
 Within a week someone from GKTW reached out to gather more specific information of our volunteer abilities included dates, times, and how many shifts.
 After providing that information, the GKTW representative provides the shifts that are available based on your conversation.
 We confirmed our dates and signed up for two shifts that would total about eight hours.
 The final thing send to us was the Volunteer Guidelines for review which at a high level included reminders like:

 - Wear closed toe shoes and a shirt with sleeves (so no tank tops)